 The Business View tree displays a hierarchical list of categorization groups configured in Business View.
 It presents the infrastructure topology in business terms and allows you to monitor, alert and report on custom categorization units in your environment.

-By default, Veeam ONE Monitor hides the Uncategorized group for all Business View categories in the inventory tree.
-To make it available in the Business View hierarchy, disable the Hide uncategorized objects from the Business View tree option in Veeam ONE Monitor server settings.
+By default, Veeam ONE Client hides the Uncategorized group for all Business View categories in the inventory tree.
+To make it available in the Business View hierarchy, disable the Hide uncategorized objects from the Business View tree option in Veeam ONE Client server settings.
 For more information on changing Business View display settings, see Hiding Ungrouped Objects.

-The Data Protection View tree displays a hierarchical list of connected Veeam Backup Enterprise Manager servers, Veeam Backup & Replication servers, Veeam Agents managed by Veeam Backup & Replication servers, and components of the backup infrastructure — backup proxies, backup repositories, WAN Accelerators, tape servers, cloud repositories, and cloud gateways.
+The Data Protection View tree displays a hierarchical list of connected Veeam Backup Enterprise Manager servers, Veeam Backup & Replication servers, and components of the backup infrastructure — backup proxies, backup repositories, WAN Accelerators, tape servers, cloud repositories, and cloud gateways.

 The Alarm Management tree displays the list of available alarm types.
 Use the Alarm Management view to manage predefined alarms or create new alarms.